 Demand generation, aka “demand gen,” isn’t just about leads.
 Demand gen marketing is about creating high-quality leads that engage with your brand – and eventually, turn into revenue.

 “What’s really important here is the direct outcome.
 Your audience should be more likely to purchase your products or services,” said Rachel Rosin, Act-On’s Web and Content Optimization Manager.
 “Successful demand generation programs aren’t just about the sheer volume of leads.
-A successful program is measured by:
+A successful demand generation program is measured by:

 - The quality of your leads